Roasting on the Behmor 1600 Plus

 Stepping up to the Behmor 1600 Plus, you’re confronted with a panel of buttons that can control various roast parameters including temperature, drum speed, and varied heat application throughout the roast cycle.
 Fear not, but read the manual thoroughly before starting.

 Most of the roasts we performed were done with the manual method, which seems to be the tried and true way to get faster roast times not achievable through the preset profiles.
-Though the profiles on the Behmor 1600 Plus are a great start, we had difficulty achieving first crack with the presets.
+Though the profiles on the Behmor 1600 Plus are a great start, we had difficulty achieving the first crack with the presets.
 Don’t let this discourage you from using them for your first few roasts, however.
 Follow the guidelines in the manual and find which roast profile is best suited to your chosen coffee.

 The relatively low charge temperatures make for a steep curve – a steep learning curve, that is.
 As many people have noted, a short (less than 1:30) preheating of the chamber on the Behmor tends to speed up roasts a bit, but not much.
 After many trials, I honestly do not see a benefit in performing this practice, but to each their own.
 To preheat the chamber, start one of the preset profiles, stop it after about a minute, and then carefully insert the drum and chaff collector (we recommend using silicon gloves if you choose to do this).

 The coffee can be cooled more quickly outside of the roaster since the metal inside the roaster retains heat.
 Our goal is to cool the coffee to room temperature in 4 minutes or less, and the best way to do this is to apply air cooling.
-You can achieve this by opening the door to the roaster while it completes the cooling cycle, but if you feel the need to, you can get more fancy.
+You can achieve this by opening the door to the roaster while it completes the cooling cycle, but if you feel the need to, you can get fancier.
 We used a colander and a small fan, but moving the coffee between two containers achieves the same result.
 Passing the coffee between two containers has the added benefit of winnowing off the chaff from the freshly roasted coffee.

 My Behmor Setup